arviz-devs/arviz/doc/source/user_guide/label_guide.rst

        ...: )
        ...: experiments.posterior

-Given how we have constructed our dataset, the default order is ``experiment, subject, date``
+Given how we have constructed our dataset, the default order is ``experiment, subject, date``.

 .. dropdown:: Click to see the default summary